MicrosoftDocs/architecture-center/docs/reference-architectures/data/profisee-master-data-management-purview-content.md

 1. Governance standards and policies for data stewardship are used to enrich master data entity definitions.
 The data is enriched in Microsoft Purview with data dictionary and glossary information, ownership data, and sensitive data classifications.
 Any definitions and metadata that are available in Microsoft Purview are visible in real time in Profisee as guidance for the MDM data stewards.

 1. Master data from source systems is loaded into Profisee MDM.
 A data integration toolset like Azure Data Factory extracts data from the source systems by using any of over 100 pre-built connectors or a REST gateway.
-Multiple streams of master data are loaded to Profisee MDM.
-Master data is the data that defines a domain entity.
-Examples of master data include customer, product, asset, location, vendor, patient, household, menu item, and ingredient data.
-This data is typically present in multiple systems.
-Resolving differing definitions and matching and merging this data across systems is critical to the ability to use this data in a meaningful way.
+Multiple streams of master data are loaded into Profisee MDM.

 1. The master data is standardized, matched, merged, enriched, and validated according to governance rules.
 Other systems such as Microsoft Purview might define data quality and governance rules.
 But Profisee MDM is the system that enforces these rules.
 Source records are matched and merged within and across source systems to create the most complete and correct record possible.
 Data quality rules check each record for compliance with business and technical requirements.
 Any record that fails validation or matches with a low probability score is subject to remediation.
 To remediate failed validations, a workflow process assigns records that require review to data stewards who are experts in their business data domain.
 After a record has been verified or corrected, it's ready to use as a *golden record* master.

 1. Transactional data is loaded into a downstream analytics solution.
 A data integration toolset like Data Factory extracts transactional data from source systems by using any of over 100 pre-built connectors or a REST gateway.
-The toolset loads the data directly into the analytics data platform.
-That platform might be Azure Synapse Analytics or a different analytics database.
+The toolset loads the data directly into an analytics data platform such as Azure Synapse Analytics.
 Analysis on this raw information without the proper master golden data is subject to inaccuracy, because data overlaps, mismatches, and conflicts aren't yet resolved.

 1. Power BI connectors provide direct access to the curated master data.
 Power BI users can use the master data directly in reports.
 A dedicated Power BI connector recognizes and enforces role-based security.
 It also hides various system fields to simplify use.